Licensed Child Day Care Background Check FAQs

 For information on how to obtain a copy of and/or contest the information found in a person’s FBI result, see the following pages:

-If you have not received the results of a background check by email, please check the Junk/Spam mail folder of your email account.
+- If it has been more than 3 business days since the request was submitted, please check the Junk/Spam mail folder of your email account.
 Many mail servers will filter emails that are received as part of a mass mailing, and if you locate the emails in the Junk/Spam folder, you will need to signify that these are not "Junk" or "Spam" in order to receive future notifications in your email inbox.
-(For details, see the Troubleshooting Tips on the last page of the Registration Tutorial in PDF or PowerPoint format)
+(For details, see the Troubleshooting Tips on the last page of the Registration Tutorial in PDF Document or PowerPoint Presentation format).

-However, if you are still unable to locate any emails from Licensing, please contact your local Child Care Licensing office or the Centralized Background Check Unit Support Line at (800) 645-7549.
+- If you are still unable to locate any emails from Licensing, please contact your Centralized Background Check Unit representative, or the Centralized Background Check Unit Support Line at (800) 645-7549.

 The results of a name-based check (both DPS and Central Registry) must always be received prior to allowing a person to provide direct care or have direct access to children in care.
 In addition, if an FBI check is required, you must also receive the results of the fingerprint check prior to allowing the person to provide direct care or provide direct access to the children in care, unless: